 Prescription Drugs Addiction

-Addiction can make one feel both helpless and alone, but this doesn’t have to be the case.
-If you or someone you love is suffering from an addiction to prescription drugs, don’t hesitate.
+Addiction can make someone feel helpless and alone, but this doesn’t have to be the case.
+If you or someone you love is suffering from an addiction to prescription drugs, don’t hesitate to ask for help.
 Contact Northbound today for help getting the addiction treatment you need.

-In our society, drugs are all over the place.
+In our society, prescription drug abuse is seen all over the place.
 We’ve all heard about the illegal substances.
 They’re out on the streets.
 They’re notorious.
 We’ve heard horror stories about heroin and cocaine ruining lives and bringing people to their knees.
 Meth and crack, you’ve read about them in local newspapers.
 You’ve seen Hollywood’s version of the destruction these drugs can cause time and again.
 You know that lives are lost, tragedies happen.
 You swear you’ll never touch anything so lethal.
 Only junkies get hooked on drugs, right?
 You’re smarter than that.
 But what about the drugs hidden away in the family medicine cabinet?
 They’re easy to get.
 Easy to take.
 They seem safe.
 They work great.
 And if a medical professional is prescribing them, they can’t be all that bad, right?
 For some, they’re a medical necessity.
 But maybe they’ve become something else in your world.
 Maybe it began innocently, but now they’ve become part of your everyday routine.
 Maybe you’re no longer taking them as prescribed.
 And maybe you don’t know how to stop.